 - Notify your insurance company – You are required to notify your insurance company that you’ve been in a crash, so call them to let them know you were in a car accident.
 There’s no hard and fast rule for how long you have to notify the insurance company, but most require prompt notification or else they will deny your claim.
 Give the facts of what happened but do not go into too much detail.
 If an insurance adjuster pressures you for more information or wants you to give a recorded statement, politely decline and refer them to your attorney.
 Do not speak with the other driver’s insurance company without speaking to a lawyer first.

 - Call a car accident lawyer – An experienced car accident attorney will be able to meet with you, learn the details of your crash, discuss your legal options, answer your questions, and help you figure out the best way to maximize the value of your claim.
 Since the majority of personal injury lawyers offer free consultations and will represent you on a contingency fee basis, it probably won’t cost you any upfront money to have a car accident lawyer tackle your claim.

-If you’ve been involved in a car accident, you can follow the 10 steps listed above to put yourself in a good position when it comes time to file a claim with the insurance company.
+You can follow the 10 steps listed above to put yourself in a good position when it comes time to file a claim with the insurance company.
 An insurance adjuster might try every trick in the book to challenge or deny your claim, which is why being well-prepared at the scene of the crash is so important.
 The more evidence we have, the stronger your case will be.
 To find out more, contact us to schedule a free case evaluation.
 We accept clients on a contingency fee basis.
 That means you don’t have to pay anything unless we win.